MESGJanie/documentation/service/communication-with-the-application.md

 # Communication with the Core

+Add service life cycle: wait for sync before listening for task.

 ## Send events to the Core

-The Service can send data to the Application.
+The Service can send data to the Core.
 The data is divided into three categories:

-* Result of a command: When the Application asks to start a command and expects a result from this command
 * Events from listener: When the Service emits a new event from its listener function. \(Eg: web server running and receiving a request or a blockchain technology that received a new transaction\)
-* System events: When the service is ready to be executed, notify the Application

 ## Event.Emit